An Independent Investigation

 What the public records show.

-Every data point here comes from federal filings these companies made themselves - the same data they hope nobody reads.
+Every data point here comes from public federal filings - the paper trail employers created themselves.

 The Playbook